Bernhard Brink

 Bernhard Brink (born 17 May 1952 in Nordhorn) is a German Schlager singer, TV and radio presenter.

 Life

-After school Brink studied German law in Berlin, but didn't finish university studies.
+After school Brink studied German law in Berlin but never graduated.
 Brink is a German singer of Schlager songs.
-Since the 1970s he is famous for his songs in Germany.
+Since the 1970s, he has been famous for his songs in Germany.

+Career

+In 1992, a recording that Brink made with Ireen Sheer, "Du gehst fort" was released on the Electrola label.
+It was performed on ZDF-Hitparade on 27 August 1992 and 21 January 1993.

+Brink recorded the song, "Blondes Wunder" which was a composition by Bernd Meinunger, Charly Ricanek, Mark Reyn and Peter Weitberg.
+It was produced by Charly Ricanek.
+Backed with "Wir waren Kinder", it was released on the EMI label.
+Spending eighteen weeks in the German charts, it peaked at no. 55.